clvrai/SSGAN-Tensorflow/README.md

 During the training phase, we jointly minimze the total loss obtained by simply combining the two losses together.

-Note that this implementation only follow the main idea of the original paper while differing a lot in implementation details such as model architectures, hyperparameters, applied optimizer, etc. Also, some useful training tricks applied to this implementation are stated at the end of this README.
+Note that this implementation only follows the main idea of the original paper while differing a lot in implementation details such as model architectures, hyperparameters, applied optimizer, etc. Also, some useful training tricks applied to this implementation are stated at the end of this README.

 <img src="figure/example.png" height="200"/>.